jungjihyoun/dreamingPodium-front/README.md

 [back_link]: https://github.com/PodiumDreaming/Dreaming_Podium_Backend "백엔드 깃허브"

-Quick and easy way to write trainging repoert.
+Quick and easy way to write trainging report.
 Wright is a mobile application that helps manage training, injury, conditioning records in a systematic and effeective manner.
 This repository contains all information about backend.
 Frontend part is made and managed by Jihyoun Jeong.